 If you’re enjoying a jar in the Stonemasons Arms, opposite Godolphin and Latymer School in Cambridge Grove, Hammersmith, and one of the animal images catches your eye, you can simply unpeg it and buy it for £20 at the bar.

 “The manager, Jack, deserves credit,” says Louis.
 “The pub doesn’t take any money from it – the pub is just doing it to promote local artists.”

-Louis (it’s pronounced ‘Lewis’, rather than like any old French kings) has been working on an A-Z series of animal images.
-And it really is from A-Z for the 37-year-old artist.
+Louis (it’s pronounced ‘Lewis’, rather than like any old French kings) has been working on an A to Z series of animal images.
+And it really is from A to Z for the 37-year-old artist.

 The tricky question of dealing with X is solved by one of the finest pictures in the series – the Amboli toad (Xanthophryne tigerina) – a critically endangered resident of a small area of India where its natural habitat is steadily disappearing.